TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 Nestors are the highest priority for cap, with boosters/cruiser logi being next.
 If any of these broadcasts for cap, immediately cancel any current rep/cap cycle and put cap/rep on the broadcast.
 Cap the person until cap is no longer needed.

-When in fleet you’ll find some pilots will require cap more often than others, you can add these to your watchlist to keep them topped up in times of calm.
-If there are no cap broadcasts put cap on Starter Pilots.
+When in fleet, you’ll find some pilots will require cap more often than others; you can add these to your watchlist to keep them topped up in times of calm.
+If there are no cap broadcasts, give cap to Starter pilots.

 For cap broadcasts: Run continuously while an Outuni is on grid, switching your cap transfer if the outuni switches target.
 For all other broadcasts, give 3 cycles of cap unless the person states they require more.